 - Amplify – This is when people share your content with their proprietary audience and, in the process, promote brand awareness.

-- Advocate – This means actively endorsing your brand to their proprietary audience, which, in addition to promoting awareness, also fuels understanding, interest, and trust in the brand.
+- Advocate – This means actively endorsing your brand to their proprietary audience, which, in addition to promoting brand awareness, also fuels understanding, interest, and trust in the brand.

 Of course, the ultimate form is monetary engagement, when the individual actually purchases the brand’s product.
 But, just because people don’t buy something doesn’t mean your brand is left empty-handed.
 Your visitors can pay with engagement.
 This type of social media currency has already been formalized by brands like Kellogg’s and Marc Jacobs, who allow customers to pay for products with tweets in their pop-up shops.